 The brand message must deliver on health safety with full clarity and no ambiguity.

-A laser focus on expense mitigation must be fostered to balance the shortfall of revenue. is critical for fashion brands to deliver the message of HOPE Health, Optimism, Positivity and Empathy to their customers.
+A laser focus on expense mitigation must be fostered to balance the shortfall of revenue.
+It is critical for fashion brands to deliver the message of HOPE (Health, Optimism, Positivity and Empathy) to their customers.

 Moylan, Fashion Snoops

-Its imperative to not come off as pushing product.
-In light of the pandemic, s to customers from a lifestyle perspective and offer wellness tips, recipes or workout classes.
+It’s imperative to not come off as pushing product.
+In light of the pandemic, speak to customers from a lifestyle perspective and offer wellness tips, recipes or workout classes.

 Neves, Farfetch